SammieJay/Hist1900-Memex/docs/Source Notes/@quevedoTelecommunicationsColonialRivalry2010.md

 ### Summary & Key Take Aways

-Gittleman here is taking a deep dive into the meaning of media and the effects it has on society in the late 19th century.
+Gitleman here is taking a deep dive into the meaning of media and the effects it has on society in the late 19th century.
 It's a predictive look into the possibility of information networks and the way they could impact the world.
+Gitleman asks how media came to have such a profound effect on society and how it acts as an agent of change.

 ---